Smoky Vegan Black Bean Soup Recipe

 Cuisine: Latin

-Keyword: black bean soup, plant based, vegan,, wfpb
+Keyword: black bean soup, vegan,, wfpb

 Servings: 8 people